lorenzopolidori/nextjs-reach-wallet-connect/README.md

 This error happened while generating the page.
 Any console logs will be displayed in the terminal window.
 ```

-This happens because one of the dependencies of the `MyAlgoConnect` library uses `windows` in its implementation:
+This happens because one of the dependencies of the `MyAlgoConnect` library uses `window` in its implementation:

 ```
 at Messenger._installListener (/node_modules/@randlabs/communication-bridge/lib/messenger.js:144:3)